Tazinho/snakecase/README.md

 The snakecase package is internally build up on the [stringr](https://github.com/tidyverse/stringr) package , which means that many powerful features are provided "by default":

 -   `to_any_case()` is vectorised over most of its arguments like `string`, `preprocess`, `protect`, `postprocess`, `prefix`, `postfix`.
--   internal character operations are superfast c++
+-   internal character operations are super fast c++
--   special input like `character(0)`, `NA` etc. is handled in exactely the same consistent and convenient manner as in the stringr package and all its tidy relatives.
+-   special input like `character(0)`, `NA` etc. is handled in exactly the same consistent and convenient manner as in the stringr package and all its tidy relatives.

 Empty\_fill and unique\_sep
 ---------------------------